rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 2 assignment/README.md

 -Read about Flexbox and Grid and decide how you want to impliment them.
 -Will need to comment out code and hope that it'll be enough for now.
 Will work on it after turning it in though to try and make code that ACTUALLY WORKS.
 -I have no idea how to change the colors of this file, I am so sorry for the eyestrain.

+October 9th, 2025, @ 2:21 PM
+Won't be able to test code, since it'll mostly be commented out.
+Gonna put in as much code as I possibly can but it might be messy.
+Hopefully, next Tuesday might be a work day as well.... hopefully.... maybe??????

 ((Assignment notes here:
 Project Requirements: